gladcolor/gsv_panometa/README.md

 # gsv_panometa
 This light package is used to obtain depthmap of Google Street View.
-Please refer to this greate post:
+Please refer to this great post:

 [Creating point clouds with Google Street View](https://medium.com/@nocomputer/creating-point-clouds-with-google-street-view-185faad9d4ee).